-Provided that the MTA continues to make participation in its discount bus pass program available to Coppin's employees, the University shall contribute \$18.00 per month toward an eligible employee's purchase of an MTA bus pass through the University's Cashiers Office pending program availabilities.
-In order to be eligible for this subsidy, the employee's gross salary must be below \$40,000 per year.
+Provided that the MTA continues to make participation in its discount bus pass program available to Coppin's employees, the University shall contribute \$18.00 per month toward an eligible employee's purchase of an MTA bus pass obtained through the University's Cashier's Office pending program availabilities.
+In order to be eligible or this subsidy, the employee's gross salary must be below \$40,000 per year.